Originally posted 2013-11-29 08:00:49.

 Brad Edwards is a special guy.
 He is the greeter at out local WalMart in Conway, Arkansas and is so full of positive energy!
 He always shouts out “Welcome to WalMart!” to every shopper entering the store.
 Every time I’ve stopped at that store and Brad is working, there are always several people visiting with him.
 He is so popular, he even has his own Facebook page.
 He always has a kind word and usually a joke for anyone who stops to talk to him.
 (He always tells me to buy more stuff because he needs the money – hilarious!)

-Brad was in a near fatal car accident in 1999 (find out more about Brad here).
+Brad was in a near fatal car accident in 1999.
 He wasn’t expected to survive but he is here, greeting shoppers with enthusiasm and a huge smile.
 Whenever he is asked how he is doing, he holds out his cross necklace and says, “I am blessed.”
 When I stopped by WalMart a couple of days ago, I heard a little girl tell Brad that she loved him and that sealed the deal for me.
 Brad is my hero!

 When I applied for the Random Acts of Kindness 2013 campaign, Brad was the first person that came to mind as the recipient of the gift I am going to create.
 I wanted to create something with flair that reflects Brad positive attitude!
 I decided to create a set of glittery glass ball ornaments with his initial on each of them.
 These ornaments are very easy to make and pack a huge punch once finished!